-- In most languages the word “mother” is written with a capital M.
+- In most languages, the word “mother” is written with a capital M.

 - Some languages are considered dead.
-For example, Latin is officially referred to dead languages from which Romance languages developed; Old Russian which became the basis for the East Slavic languages and the ancient Greek language.
+For example, Latin is officially referred to as dead languages from which Romance languages developed; Old Russian which became the basis for the East Slavic languages and the ancient Greek language.
 There are a number of dead languages that are used for scientific and religious purposes such as Sanskrit, Coptic, Avesta.